escience-academy/2021-06-14-conda/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     The course is aimed at graduate students and other researchers.
 It is assumed that participants already write code for their research, but no expertise is required.
-Familiarity with The Bash Shell is expected.
+    <strong>A basic knowledge of <a href="https://swcarpentry.github.io/shell-novice/">The Unix Shell</a> is expected.</strong>
-    <strong>Some experience with basics in Python or R programming is recommended.</strong>
+    Some experience with basics in Python or R programming is recommended.
 </p>

 <hr/>